Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.rst

 ``ArrayBufferView``) and a ``Length()`` method that returns the length in units of ``*Data()``.
-So for example, ``Int32Array`` has a ``Data()`` returning ``int32_t*`` and a ``Length()`` that returns the number of 32-bit ints in the array..
+So for example, ``Int32Array`` has a ``Data()`` returning ``int32_t*`` and a ``Length()`` that returns the number of 32-bit ints in the array.

 ``Sequence<T>``
 ~~~~~~~~~~~~~~~